 All A Levels are assessed in a 'linear' way i.e. students sit examinations at the end of the two-year course i.e. in term 3 of Year 13.

-This means that there will be no external examinations in Year 12.
-Instead, sixth-formers will have a period of internal examinations in term 3 of Year 12, together with mock examinations in term 2 of Year 13.
+All Year 12 students will also have a period of internal examinations in term 3 of Year 12, together with mock examinations in term 2 of Year 13.

 2. Should I study three or four A Levels?